WouterSpekkink/SquinkyVCV/README.md

 ## VCV Rack version 0.6.0
 The next version of VCV Rack is coming soon.
 Version 0.5.x plugins will not work with version 0.6.0.

-We are almost done porting our work to 0.6.0.
-That work is currently on a branch called v0.6.0dev.
-If you already have a build of VCV Rack 0.6.0 then you may build our plugin by running `git checkout v0.6.0dev` before running `make`.
+We have ported our code to VCV 0.6.0.
+Our "master" branch is now 0.6.0dev compatible.
+Pulugins built from master will run in VCV Rack 0.6.0dev, and will not run in any 0.5.x versions of VCV Rack.

+Please report any issues running in VCV Rack 0.6.0dev on our GitHub issues page.

+Like most plugin developers, we will update our releases and post in the Plugin Manager once 0.6 ships.